-AB 1340 (Maienschein) would help ensure such training is built into the continuing education requirements for practicing medical professionals.
-The bill would amend the state’s Business and Professions Code to require that the Medical Board of California consider including in its continuing medical education requirements a course on integrating mental and physical health care in primary care settings, especially as it pertains to children.
-This optional training would be offered to all practicing physicians and other qualifying medical professionals, and would teach practitioners how to recognize symptoms of an emerging mental health condition and provide appropriate care.
-At its core, the legislation marks a basic and practical step toward building an integrated system of care, in which brain health is treated with the same urgency and expertise as physical health.
+AB 1340 (Maienschein) will help ensure such training is built into the continuing education requirements for practicing medical professionals.
+The bill, signed into law in October 2017, requires that the Medical Board of California consider including in its continuing medical education requirements a course on integrating mental and physical health care in primary care settings.
+At its core, the legislation marks a basic and practical step toward building an integrated system of care, in which brain health is treated with the same urgency and sweep as physical health.

-With this historic 2016 legislation, the Steinberg Institute and a bipartisan coalition of partners successfully secured $2 billion for permanent supportive housing and services for homeless people living with serious mental illness.
-The advisory commission overseeing the rollout of the “No Place Like Home” initiative is finalizing guidelines for the competitive grant process for housing funds, which will launch next year.
+With this historic 2016 legislation, the Steinberg Institute and a bipartisan coalition of partners secured $2 billion for permanent supportive housing and services for homeless people living with serious mental illness.
+The advisory commission overseeing the rollout of the “No Place Like Home” initiative is finalizing guidelines for the competitive grant process for housing funds, which will launch in 2018.
 Another $200 million is already available to counties for planning.